olegfomenko/blog/_posts/2024-05-05-ring-signatures-sag-lsag-p2.md

 \rightarrow 1$$) calculates $$c_
 {i+1}' = H(m, [r_i\cdot G + c_i\cdot K_i], [r_i\cdot H_p(K_i) + c_i\cdot\hat{K}])$$ and checks that $$c_1 = c_1'$$.

-Finally, if the two different signature even with different rings hsa been produced by the same signer then the both will have the same key images $$\hat{K}$$.
+Finally, if the two different signatures (even with different rings) have been produced by the same signer then the both will have the same key images $$\hat{K}$$.